jhades/angular2-redux-store/README.md

 ```
 With this the user received a stream of store values that can be processed all the power of the functional reactive programming primitives provided by the RxJs Observables library used by Angular.

+### Using the Angular 2 Redux Store

+You can install this library and include it as a dependency, together with Angular 2 and Redux:

+    npm install -S angular2 redux angular2-redux-store

+### Running the sample app

+This project contains a sample Todo app built using Angular 2, Redux and this library.
+To run it, open a terminal and run:

+    npm run watch

+Then open a second terminal and run:

+    npm start

+### Redux and Immutability
+Altough redux does not enforce any immutability library, its important to use one so that we have the strong guarantee that the state that comes out of the store cannot be tampered with in any way by the component tree.